GoncaloRibeiro6533/Instant-Messaging/README.md

 - **Other Tools**
   - REST API for real-time communication.
-  - WebSocket and/or Server-Sent Events (SSE) for live updates.
+  - Server-Sent Events (SSE) for live updates.

 ## Documentation